What’s the Purpose of Summer School?

 Improve Academic Foundations

 Not only can students immerse themselves in a structured academic programme, helping improve their subject knowledge for when they return to school.
-But summer schools often schedule additional workshops and lecture series, which can equip students with interpersonal skills that can help them excel in the future workplace.
+However, summer schools often schedule additional workshops and lecture series, which can equip students with interpersonal skills that can help them excel in the future workplace.

-As an example, research suggests that effective communication skills are still the most sought after by employers.
+As an example, research suggests that effective communication skills are still the most sought-after by employers.
 So, on our summer courses, we try to foster open and communicative discussions in everything our students do, including; hosting Oxbridge-style debate nights, offering one-to-one tutorials (for students aged 16 and over), as well as a number of communication-focused workshops that are scheduled into students’ timetables.

 In this respect, university summer courses can be particularly helpful for students in high school and college or undergraduate education.
 Aside from your primary focus being on expanding your subject knowledge and getting ahead with your academia, you can have the opportunity to develop your professional skills, which will help no end when it comes to applying to university or beginning your career.